bosun-monitor/bosun/docs/admin.md

 The two intended uses of these methods is user authentication and api authentication respectively.
 Authorization is a new feature to Bosun and it is intended the Bosun is still run in a trusted network even when authorization is enabled.

 ## Setup
 The authentication feature gets enabled when you define the [AuthConf section of the system configuration](/system_configuration#authconf).
-Authentication tokens can be set up via the UI by setting [AuthDisabled](/system_configuration#authdisabled). `AuthDisabled` makes it so the authentication *feature* is enabled but authentication itself is not enabled.
+Authentication tokens can be set up via the UI by setting [AuthDisabled](/system_configuration#authdisabled) before authentication is enabled. `AuthDisabled` makes it so the authentication *feature* is enabled but authentication itself is not enabled.
 With `AuthDisabled` set to true anonymous users can create auth tokens via Bosun's user interface.

 ## Auth Token UI
-When the authentication feature is enabled, you should see a `Manage Auth Tokens` menu item under your username in Bosun's UI in the upper right corner.
-You will be able to see this if `AuthDisabled` is true, and you have the `Manage Tokens` Permission set for your user.
+When the authentication feature is enabled, you should see a <span class="docFromLabel">Manage Auth Tokens</span> menu item under your username in Bosun's UI in the upper right corner.
+You will be able to see this if `AuthDisabled` is true or if you have the `Manage Tokens` Permission set for your user.

 From there you can create new auth tokens in two steps as show in the following images.
-Note that once you retrieve a token from the second screen, you will *not* be able to view the token itself.
+Note that once you retrieve a token from the second screen, you will *not* be able to view the token itself again.
 You will still be able to see the name, description, permissions set, and the last time it was used.

 First Screen: